I am not a U.S. citizen and I do not have a green card. Can I still get public housing?

 - Mass.
 Rental Voucher Program (MRVP) housing vouchers

-If the housing authority or housing project has an apartment or voucher funded by one of these programs, ask to be placed on the wait list.
-You may need to fill out a separate "emergency" application to go to the top of the wait list.
+If the housing authority or housing project has an apartment or voucher funded by one of these programs, ask to be placed on the waitlist.
+You may need to fill out a separate "emergency" application to go to the top of the waitlist.
+See Finding Housing.

-Federal public housing and Section 8 vouchers and apartments are paid for by the federal (United States) government.
+Federal public housing, Section 8 vouchers and Section 8 apartments are paid for by the federal government.

 You have to be a citizen or an "eligible non-citizen" to get your rent fully paid by federal public housing or Section 8.